 There are numerous ways in which ERISA effects disability claims, but the bottom line remains this: the primary purpose of ERISA is to safeguard employees who are counting on benefits that their employer promised them.
 ERISA is a broad and complex federal statute, and the protections that it affords claimants stated above are by no means exhaustive, and as noted above, ERISA may also negatively impact your rights, making it vitally important that you obtain all the evidence you could possibly need to prove your claim before the insurance company makes a “final” decision.
 For that reason, it is imperative to consult with an experienced ERISA attorney to explain your rights and fight for the benefits that you deserve.

 Contact a Disability Benefits Attorney

 Bross & Frankel, P.A. is dedicated to representing employees and individuals who have had their disability benefit applications wrongly denied or terminated.
-We encourage you to contact our office for a free, no-obligation consultation to discuss your rights and the next steps in your case.
+We encourage you to contact us or call us at 856-795-8880 today to discuss your rights and the next steps in your case.
 You have a limited amount of time to appeal the denial of your application, so it is advisable to act quickly.
 A claim review can bring you great peace of mind — at no cost to you.